UKCloud/documentation/articles/managed-services/man-monitoring-faq.md

 This service also leverages the benefits of AIOps (see below).

-## Do I need to instal an agent within my VM to enable this service?
+## Do I need to install an agent within my VM to enable this service?

-By default UKCloud will provide this service without the use of an agent by utilising SNMP traps.
-In situations where non SNMP events need to be collected, UKCloud may opt to provide a dedicated Monitoring Agent which can be deployed into the customer's VM to provide a more advanced method of event collection.
-In order to ensure the correct operation of the Monitoring Agent once installed, port 5666 will need to be opened on Linux VMs, and port 5985 and/or port 5986 must be opened for Windows VMs.
+By default, UKCloud will provide this service without the use of an agent by utilising SNMP traps.
+In situations where non-SNMP events need to be collected, UKCloud may opt to provide a dedicated Monitoring Agent, which can be deployed into the customer's VM to provide a more advanced method of event collection.
+To ensure the correct operation of the Monitoring Agent once installed, port 5666 will need to be opened on Linux VMs, and port 5985 and/or port 5986 must be opened for Windows VMs.

 ### What is AIOps?